ddc-java-17/cutthroat-battleship-docs/docs/index.md

 ## Intended users & user stories
 {: menu="Users" }

-Cutthroat Battleship appeals to two types of players; the player who enjoys the challenges of multi-player gaming, and the player who enjoys piling on to someone who is already being shot at.
+Jata appeals to two types of players; the player who enjoys the challenges of multi-player gaming, and the player who enjoys piling on to someone who is already being shot at.

 * Players who enjoy challenges.